 Civil society is keen to collaborate with government on the inclusion of new initiatives that stretch existing activities outlined in departmental Key Performance Areas.
-Institutional arrangements need to be put in place to avoid a situation where the OGP National Action Plan simply incorporates existing initiatives (for example, Citizen-Based Monitoring under Commitment 1 or open budgeting under Commitment 2), and which have included situations where the activities were completed prior to the public launch of the national action plan (for example, the Pilot Open Data Portal under Commitment 7 or the establishment of an Interdepartmental Committee under Commitment 8).
+Institutional arrangements need to be put in place to avoid a situation where the action plan simply incorporates existing initiatives (for example, Citizen-Based Monitoring under Commitment 1 or open budgeting under Commitment 2), and which have included situations where the activities were completed prior to the public launch of the action plan (for example, the Pilot Open Data Portal under Commitment 7 or the establishment of an Interdepartmental Committee under Commitment 8).